4 Family Members Of Defiant Pastor Who Died Of Coronavirus Diagnosed With Coronavirus

 Oh bwoy.

 We’re praying for the healing of Pastor Glenn’s family, while ALSO reminding folks that you should listen to social distancing guidelines.
-650K people are reportedly infected with COVID-19 in the U.S. and at least 28,500 across the U.S. are dead.
+650K people are reportedly infected with COVID-19 in the U.S. and at least 28,500 are dead.

 STAY SAFE, PEOPLE.